Last updated: 2 months

 Furthermore, letters were written without dots which makes reading pretty difficult – as the letters and for example might look the same in certain positions.

 There are five distinct letters look which look the same when you omit the dots.
-This is also known as Arabic skeleton script).
+This is also known as Arabic skeleton script.

 Let’s try it.
 Can you read the following sentence without dots?

-This sentence can mean a lot depending where and how you add the dots, e.g. the first word can mean:
+This sentence can mean a lot depending on where and how you add the dots, e.g. the first word can mean:

 killed | قَتَلَ | before | قَبْلَ | elephant | فِيل |